Collagen Injection In the Balls of the Feet for Fat Pad Atrophy

-- Collapsed long bones in the balls of the feet or prominent metatarsal head cause increase pressure on the ball of the foot, which can overtime wear out the fat pad protecting the area.
+- Collapsed long bones in the balls of the feet or prominent metatarsal head cause increased pressure on the ball of the foot, which can overtime wear out the fat pad protecting the area.

 - Excessive pronation (rolling in) as increased pressure is put on the balls of the feet.

-- Injury to the ball of the foot, multiple surgery incisions or fractures can lead to thinning and displacement of the fat pad.
+- Injury to the ball of the foot, multiple surgery incisions, or fractures can lead to thinning and displacement of the fat pad.